reececomo/pixijs-actions/README.md

 ```

 > [!NOTE]
-> Changes to nodes' `speed` will take effect immediately, however changes to an `Action` initializer's `speed` or `timingMode` will not affect any actions that have already started.
+> Modifying an action initializer's `speed` or `timingMode` will not affect in-progress actions.
+> However changes to a container's `speed` apply immediately.

 ## Action Initializers